dsc-umass/summer-with-dsc/first-task.md

 ![](assets/forked_repo.png)

-- Copy the clone link form the forked repository
+- Copy the clone link from the forked repository

 ![](assets/clone_link.png)

 - Go to your text editor terminal or any other terminal.
 For MacOS/Linux search for "terminal".
-For Windows search for powershell on your computer
+For Windows search for "powershell" on your computer

 - Change directory to a folder of your choice and type: